 1993: French actor Hervé Villechaize, best known for playing Mr. Roarke's assistant, Tattoo, on the television series "Fantasy Island" (pictured, with Ricardo Montalban), dies at age 50 in North Hollywood, California, from a self-inflicted gunshot wound.
 He also played evil henchman Nick Nack in the 1974 James Bond film "The Man with the Golden Gun" and was an acclaimed painter.

 1993: New York Yankees pitcher Jim Abbott, who was born without a right hand, pitches a no-hitter against the Cleveland Indians.
-Abbott, who retired in 1999 after nine seasons in the major leagues, is seen here in 2008.
+Abbott, who retired in 1999 after nine seasons in the major leagues, is seen here earlier that season.

 1991: Country singer Dottie West dies at the age of 58 from injuries she suffered in a car accident five days earlier.
 West was the first female country Grammy winner, winning in 1965 for her top-10 hit "Here Comes My Baby Back Again."
 Some of her other hits included "Would You Hold It Against Me," "Paper Mansions," "Country Sunshine," "Last Time I Saw Him," "A Lesson in Leavin'" and "Are You Happy Baby?"